WeaverFi/weaverfi/CONTRIBUTING.md

 # Contribution Guidelines

-The easiest way to find ways to contribute to WeaverFi's development is to browse the following:

-- The `Projects` section of this repository will have many issues listed as `To Do`.
-- The `Issues` section of this repository can be sorted by items with the `Help Wanted` label.
+The `Issues` section of this repository can be sorted by items with the `Help Wanted` label.

+Not a developer?
+Feel free to reach out to us on [Discord](https://discord.com/invite/DzADcq7y75) with feedback, suggestions, or make a [donation](#donations) to help fund development!

 ## Suggesting Support for New Dapp